hashcloak/mpcsecurity/content/docs/threshold_ecdsa_protocols/lindell_2018/_index.md

 ## Security concerns

 - In general, the protocol specification in this work has some notation issues and typos.
-Although a careful reading of the paper may reveal this errors, they may cause also implementation errors by software developers that are not experts in cryptography.
+Although a careful reading of the paper may reveal these errors, they may cause also implementation errors by software developers who are not experts in cryptography.
 We corrected those typos in this document and the corrections were marked in red inside the text.
 - The protocol assumes an authenticated point-to-point channel between parties.
 Therefore we must ensure that the channels fulfill this property.
-- The protocol assumes that the environment provides fresh session id on each invocation it makes.
-To do this the parties need to choose fresh session id which can be computed using a single round coin-flipping protocol.
-Such protocol consists in the parties sending uniform strings to each other and the session id is set to be the hash of their concatenation.
+- The protocol assumes that the environment provides a fresh session ID on each invocation it makes.
+To do this the parties need to choose a fresh session ID which can be computed using a single round coin-flipping protocol.
+Such protocol consists of the parties sending uniform strings to each other and the session ID is set to be the hash of their concatenation.
 - The protocol assumes that all the honest parties agree on the common input.
-Such agreement can be done by leting the parties send a hash of their common input in the first round of each protocol and its sub-protocols.
+Such an agreement can be made by letting the parties send a hash of their common input in the first round of each protocol and its sub-protocols.
 - In both the key generation and the signing protocol, they make calls to the protocol for zero-knowledge functionalities.
-The parties should verify that the session id and the instance it receives for the zero-knowledge protocol are consistent with the common input of the previous steps of the protocol in which the zero-knowledge is being executed.
+The parties should verify that the session ID and the instance it receives for the zero-knowledge protocol are consistent with the common input of the previous steps of the protocol in which the zero-knowledge is being executed.
 - In the non-threshold protocol, it is important to consider as public view all the elements that the paper lists in each verification step.
 - Missing an execution of $\mathcal{F}_\textsf{PedMultEqTest}$ in the protocol $\textsf{ManyPartyLeakyMult}$ could end in a wrong multiplication with catastrophic results due to the high possibility of an adversarial behavior.